Skip to main content

 Unified Carrier Registration (UCR) Program

-How do you register?
-You may register on line at the UCR site.
+You may register online at the UCR site.
 Oklahoma-based registrants must use Oklahoma as their registration state.
 Florida-based registrants may use Oklahoma as their registration state.

-Upon what conditions would I have to pay UCR fees for prior years?
-If you conducted any interstate operations during 2020, the designated fees are due and payable.
-Your 2020 registration cannot be processed until your company is current with all fees owed for prior years.
+If you conducted any interstate operations or had an active interstate DOT number during the previous year of your current UCR registration, the designated fees are due and payable.
+Your IRP and IFTA registration cannot be processed until your company is current with all fees owed for UCR.
 Failure to pay UCR fees may result in fines or penalties.

 Back to Top